symeta/dw-prototyping/README.md

 As a result, it is recommended:
 - to use parquet to store data;
-- to leverage on athena as the data warehouse tiering engine from a performance perspective.
+- to leverage on athena as the data warehouse tiering engine from a performance and ease-of-operation perspective.

 Cost analysis TBW.